checkiAU/checkiAU.github.io/docs/index.md

 ## Looking for preregistration?
-Are you looking for preregistration functionality for your groups and events?

-Check out a live example here [COVIDSafe.events](https://covidsafe.page.link/empcmca]) and email info@singletouchdigital.com.au to discuss options.
+For group and event preregistration check out our live example at [COVIDSafe.events](https://covidsafe.page.link/empcmca]) and email info@singletouchdigital.com.au to discuss options.